Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/d24c876d-841c-4089-b127-dd0fff874c95" frameborder="no" scrolling="no" seamless=""></iframe>

-In this episode, I break down why OCD fears feel so real to your child, how anxious avoidance keeps their brain stuck, and what actually helps them build confidence, resilience, and brain-based coping skills.
+In this episode, I break down why these fears feel real, how anxious avoidance keeps the brain stuck, and what actually helps kids build confidence, resilience, and brain-based coping skills.

-OCD fears aren’t “just worries.”
-They’re fear-driven brain loops that feel urgent and threatening—even if they sound irrational to others.
-Your child isn’t choosing these thoughts; their dysregulated brain is sounding a false alarm.
+OCD fears aren’t just worries.
+They are fear-driven brain loops that feel urgent and threatening—even if they seem irrational to others.

 • Obsessive thoughts (“What if something bad happens?”)

-Think of the child who repeatedly asks, “Are you sure I didn’t hurt someone?” even though nothing happened.
-Their brain feels trapped in a loop—and reassurance only calms them for a moment.
+Parent story: A child repeatedly asks, “Are you sure I didn’t hurt someone?” even when nothing happened.
+Reassurance only calms them temporarily.

-Key idea: Behavior is communication.
-These rituals are their brain’s attempt to feel safe.
+Key insight: Behavior is communication.
+Rituals are the brain’s attempt to feel safe.

 Clues pointing toward OCD: